Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 A life-threatening neurological disorder called neuroleptic malignant syndrome, or NMS, has been reported in patients while on medications that reduce dopamine signaling, including Xenazine, a similar medication to Austedo and Austedo XR.

-If NMS occurs, Austedo and Austedo XR should be discontinued immediately, and patients should be given intensive medical care to manage NMS symptoms.
+If NMS occurs, Austedo and Austedo XR should be discontinued immediately, and patients should be given intensive medical care to manage any symptoms.
 If treatment with Austedo or Austedo XR is reinitiated, patients should be monitored for signs of NMS recurrence.

 The risk of NMS may be increased in patients also taking antipsychotics and medications that suppress dopamine.